Notes – Sociology 101 – Morrisville State College – Exam 1

 - What does it mean that "culture is to people as water is to fish"?

 - What are ethnocentricity and xenocentricity?

 ...
 What are Values and Norms?
 How does this relate to beliefs?

 - What is the difference between Material vs. Non-material culture?
 How are

 they connected?
 How does ripping up a dollar bill demonstrate this?

 - What is meant by the term "the globalization of culture"?

-- Online Media: We Talk About Culture - what are the ways in which culture influences individuals?
+- Online Media: Culture of Fear - what are the ways in which culture influences individuals, in terms of what they fear?
+How can we know what we sould legitimately fear and what's not worth worrying about?
 Should we always submit to our cultural constructions?